ACCESS-Community-Hub/PyEarthTools/docs/newproject.md

 # New Project Guide

+To get started with PyEarthTools, please see the [new user guide](newuser.md).

+This page is not about getting started, but is about how to undertake a larger project such as developing a new model.

 ## Overview

 **Step One:** Set up a place for your project.
 Consider using [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org).
 This will give all of your projects a consistent layout and structure regardless of what kind of data science project is done.
 Install this and use their instructions to start a new project.
 It's fine to do things differently, but this is a way to get started consistently with a documentated approach.